wxy20850606/wxy20850606.github.io/content/posts/2025/10/stop-waste-life.md

 the quiet hours that turn everything I want into habits.

 One small habit built the next.
-And now, I am carried by the system I built.
+And now, I am carried by the system I built: strength training, reading, writing, reflecting, meditation, walking, and making videos.

 ---

 ## **Build Energy with Habits**